gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 ### Step 8.
 Start building the React component

-Finally we arrive to the moment where you can really start learning React!
+Finally, we arrive at the moment where you can really start learning React!
 I'm sorry it took so long, but now we have everything ready and from now on it will be just pure coding :P

 First we are going to open /src/app.jsx.
 This is where we will create our React component.
 We need to require some modules: